Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

-Create the following in a new cell which will generate and saves the results in a new table.
+Create the following in a new cell named **cortex_events**.
+This will generate event data and saves the results in a new table.

 ```python